MVP Grant Information

 5) Implement priority actions identified through the planning process

-The Town of Pepperell was awarded the grant in June of 2019 in the amount of $37,500.00 to complete the community resiliency planning process and partnered with Tighe and Bond.
+The Town of Pepperell was awarded the grant in June of 2019 in the amount of $37,500.00 to complete the community resiliency planning process and prepare a local Hazard Mitigation Plan Update.
+Pepperell partnered with Tighe and Bond, a certified MVP Provider, to complete the work.
 We have completed two workshops and with the input from community members, an advisory committee and a core team have been able to complete many of the goals of this process.

 Below is some valuable information about the MVP grant, the presentation given at the workshops and the prioritized recommendations and voting results from the workshops.